Interview by James Rampton

 The focus is on building confidence, improving well-being and keeping loneliness at bay through an array of social activities and more structured support.
 Working across hundreds of hospitals in the community, the charity is one of the largest retailers in the NHS, with its network of cafes, shops and trolley services providing much valued services in hospitals.

-Entry to the exhibition is free (there is a charge to see the rest of the Museum collection).
+Exhibition entry is free (there is a charge to see the rest of the museum).
+For details visit www.wiltshiremuseum.org.uk